Airbnb vs Long-Term Rental: Will one make more money?

 Property owners with annual leases generally have landlord insurance policies.
-Many also carry an umbrella insurance policy to have extra liability coverage.
+Many also carry an umbrella insurance policy for extra liability coverage.
 And to protect their assets from significant claims and lawsuits.

 Even though Airbnb includes Host Protection Insurance and the Host Guarantee programs to provide coverage to hosts, it is vital to talk to your homeowner’s or renter’s insurance agent to see if coverages change when you are using your home as a short-term rental.

 What are the Tax Implications of Rental Income?

 Remember you may have to pay federal and state income taxes on your rental income depending on where you live and what kind of rental options you decided to pursue with your property.
-And the expenses you can deduct may be impacted as well.
+And the expenses you can deduct may be impacted too.

 If you decide to try Airbnb, you’ll need to find out if there is an occupancy tax in your area as well.
 Consulting a tax professional in your local vicinity is important in helping to understand your particular situation.

 Whether you decide to find long-term tenants or try the short-term rental market, carefully considering these questions should help you make a decision right for you.